Authentication

 ias auth logoutto revoke and remove your token - Tokens can be revoked individually without rotating a shared secret

-For automation and CI/CD pipelines, use a service token instead of device login.
-Service tokens are non-interactive and designed for headless environments.
+For production runtimes, shared environments, and CI/CD pipelines, use a Hub-minted workspace-scoped service-principal token instead of device login.
+Service-principal tokens are non-interactive, attributable to one workspace/principal, and designed for headless environments.

 Setup: